Okay, that headline is unfair because “Buddhism” is not a discrete entity but has many forms. However, that is part of my point. Read on, please.

 Buddhism IS wrong when it says there is no self.
 I am not being Cartesian here.
 See, Buddhism imagines we have no self because it imagines that our thoughts are illusions.
 That’s nonsense.
 Our thoughts are not only real, they ARE us.

-No, that Buddhist thought is not an illusion, but it is a wrong belief.
-Buddhism is wrong.
+Those Buddhist thoughts about thoughts and self are not illusions, but they are wrong beliefs.
 The reality is that our thoughts are not only real, they are the most real things, and yet they are only as real as we make them be.

 We have free will, and the most powerful force of our will is on our thoughts.
 A thought comes, a feeling, a rational idea, what have you, and it is present to our consciousness.
 And then we decide what to do with it.
 We could ignore the thought.
 We could consider it then cast it aside.
 We could take the thought seriously and build on it.
 All actions begin with a thought.

 We each have many thoughts, and often we disagree with our own thoughts, just as Buddhism has many schools of thought that disagree with each other.
-That’s why dialogue about thoughts, both internal dialogue and dialogue with others, is so important.
-Because thoughts are real and they make us real.
+That’s why dialogue about thoughts, both internal dialogue and dialogue with others, is so important, because thoughts are real and they make us real and our thoughts make things real.
 Listening to and thinking about the many diverse thoughts that religions and philosophies have are building blocks for becoming more real.